jessicarosier/node_python_kafka/README.md

 ## Requirements

 The `docker-compose.yml` file is already configured to run a Kafka instance.
-You just need to have Docker and Docker Compose installed.

 To create the container, run the following command: